 Lenders not only look at how much credit you’re using, they consider how much credit you have available.
-However, now is not the time to be opening any new accounts or closing existing accounts.
+However, now is not the time to be opening any new accounts or close existing accounts.

-Don’t purchase furniture or a new car or any other big ticket item before buying a home.
+Don’t purchase furniture or a new car or any other big-ticket item before buying a home.
 Lenders are very careful about the amount of debt you have and how much you pay down every month on the debt payments you have.